RADIATION PROTECTION ADVISER SERVICES

 Because the Ionising Radiations Regulations say you do! – the law is very clear on this issue.

-All employers that use ionising radiations are required to at least consult with an RPA to discuss radiation safety.
-Almost all will in fact require an RPA to give them the advice they need to fully comply with the
+All employers that use ionising radiations are required to consult with an RPA to discuss radiation safety.
+Almost all will need to appoint an RPA to give them the advice necessary to fully comply with the

 The RPA must hold a valid certificate of competence to practice from a certificating body and be suitable to advise you in your specific area of work.

-Advise the employer as to the precise requirements of the Acts and Regulations;
+Advise the employer as to the precise requirements of the Regulations;

 Assist in the production of risk assessments prior to starting work with ionising radiation;